Na navigaci | Klávesové zkratky

 if ($phase & PHP_OUTPUT_HANDLER_FINAL) { ... }

-Phase PHP_OUTPUT_HANDLER_WRITE occurs only when the buffer size had been exceeded.
-It is an automatic flush.
-Just be careful, constant PHP_OUTPUT_HANDLER_WRITE has a value of 0, so you cannot use binary operator, but:
+The PHP_OUTPUT_HANDLER_WRITE phase occurs only if the buffer has a size (chunk size) and that size was exceeded.
+This is the mentioned automatic flush.
+Note, the constant PHP_OUTPUT_HANDLER_WRITE has a value of 0, so you can't use a bit test, but:

-• PHP_OUTPUT_HANDLER_CLEANABLE – you can call the function ob_clean() and related
+• PHP_OUTPUT_HANDLER_CLEANABLE – allows calling ob_clean() and related functions

-• PHP_OUTPUT_HANDLER_STDFLAGS – is a combination of all three flags, the default behavior
+• PHP_OUTPUT_HANDLER_STDFLAGS – combines all three flags, the default behavior

 ob_start(